WebdevAlexTV/beneath-unholy-ground/ideas.md

 Priest has to dig through unholy ground to make the graveyard holy again.
 - Unholy creatures show up
 - Priest has to pray to retain holy and get not infected by the unholy spirit
+- Priest can only attack, when his souls has a corruption level of 50 %
 - His weapon is a limited amount of holy water to fight against the unholy creatures
 - He can convert water to holy water by praying on water